Jane Pauley

 Biography

-Pauley has written two New York Times bestsellers.
-A memoir, Skywriting: A Life Out of the Blue (Ballantine Books 2004) and Your Life Calling: Reimagining the Rest of Your Life (Simon & Schuster 2014) based on her award-winning series on “Today” about people 50+ starting different careers, learning new skills, making a difference or pursuing their dreams.
+A longtime advocate for children’s health and education, Pauley has been a highly regarded spokesperson for mental health for 20 years.
+She is the author of two New York Times bestselling books – a memoir, Skywriting: A Life Out of the Blue (Random House, 2004), and Your Life Calling: Reimagining the Rest of Your Life (Simon & Schuster 2014), based on her award-winning series on “Today” featuring inspiring stories of people 50+ embarking on new adventures, cultivating careers and finding new purpose.

 She and her husband, Doonesbury cartoonist Garry Trudeau, are the parents of three grown children.